 (a) Each appraiser in the district is assigned a distinct market area.
-These areas are:

-Weatherford, Aledo, Azle, Springtown, Brock, Peaster, Poolville, Millsap, Garner, overlapping areas of Mineral Wells, Lipan, Cresson-Granbury and Perrin-Whitt.
+These areas are: City of Weatherford, North Weatherford, South Weatherford, Aledo, North Aledo, Azle, Springtown, Brock, Peaster, Poolville, Millsap, Garner, overlapping areas of Mineral Wells, Lipan, Cresson-Granbury and Perrin-Whitt.
 Annually, appraisers combine similar types of property into "neighborhoods" (see Appendix D).
 These neighborhoods have improvements that are of similar construction and type as well as similar years of construction.
 Market sales are examined to confirm which areas are similar.
 For apartments, commercial retail, wholesale, and service retail, the properties are categorized by market demand.
 Trade areas with similar rents, quality, and age are combined to analyze and apply sales and rental data (see Appendix E).